marufaytekin/lsh-spark/README.md

 #!scala
 val model = model.add(id, v, sc)
 ```
-where id is user id, v is the SparseVector of ratings for the user, and sc is SparkContext.
+where id, v, and sc are user id, SparseVector of ratings, and SparkContext respectively.

 ### Remove an Existing User ###